ViewpointComms/viewpoint-docs/src/content/docs/en/settings-preference.md

 ---
-title: "Aggregate Content"
+title: "Create Leads"
-description: "How to aggregate content from external sources"
+description: "How to create new leads and share them with your partners"
 ---

 The `Aggregate` function allows you aggregate content from external sources automatically such as RSS Feeds & YouTube channels